tytydraco/yessleep/out/Theyd_Go_Crazy_When_They_Touched_Me.md

 Her smile vanished.
 "How about you take some time to think things over first?" she said, her voice breaking as she stood up.
 "I'll be back tomorrow.
 Goodnight, Ty."

-I didn't reply, and she wiped a tear before she turned and left.
+I did not reply, and she wiped a tear before she turned and left.
 I sniffled as I looked at the tablet.
-I didn't want to be here.
+I did not want to be here.
 A prisoner forced to live like them and eat like them.
 I wanted to go back home.
 Back to where everything was perfect.

 \-----